MicrosoftDocs/hybrid/hybrid/app-solutions/overview-app-design-considerations.md

 ms.lastreviewed: 10/31/2019
 ---

-# Hybrid cloud design patterns for Azure Stack
+# Hybrid application design considerations for Azure and Azure Stack

 Microsoft Azure is the only consistent hybrid cloud.
 It allows you to reuse your development investments and enables applications that can span global Azure, the sovereign Azure clouds, and Azure Stack, which is an extension of Azure in your datacenter.
 Applications that span clouds are also referred to as *hybrid applications*.